-INDICATOR 5.C: Builds capacity among colleagues and demonstrates service\ to students, school, district and the profession.
+INDICATOR 5.C: Builds capacity among colleagues and demonstrates service to students, school, district and the profession.

 Observable Evidence NOT MEETING APPROACHING EFFECTIVE DISTINGUISHED SP & SW Behaviors Rarely supports peers in reaching their goals.
 Rarely engages educators in learning opportunities to build capacity.
 Rarely takes ownership on difficult issues with the school leadership team.
 Supports some peers in reaching their goals, school goals, etc. Inconsistently provides learning opportunities to build capacity.
 Works sporadically with the school leadership team on systems with limited outcomes.
 Consistently provides learning opportunities to build capacity that leads to growth.
 Works in collaboration with the school leadership team to design, implement and/ or improve upon systems to affect school change.
-In addition to "Effective": Support for colleagues has far-reaching impact on other staff members throughout the school.
+Support for colleagues has far-reaching impact on other staff members throughout the school.
 Models effective roll-out of school/district initiatives and actively encourages other teachers' shared ownership.
 Builds capacity among colleagues to deconstruct and reconstruct social and cultural frameworks in order to promote greater equity.
-Seeks opportunities to build school cultures reflective of the DPS Shared Core Values.